mallanagoudagp/QUIZ-APP/README.md

   Views -->|Signed-in sync| Supabase
 ```

+## How personalization works

+Recall does not ask learners to enter a confidence rating.
+It estimates confidence from their performance on distinct quiz questions for each topic.

+- An exact question contributes once to a topic's score.
+Re-answering it updates that question's latest outcome; it does not add another attempt or correct answer.
+- A topic stays at **Beginner** until there are at least 3 distinct answered questions.
+It can reach **Advanced** only after at least 5.
+- Once those minimums are met, accuracy below 40% maps to Beginner, 40-74% to Intermediate, and 75% or higher to Advanced.
+- The learner's topic levels are sent with generation and refinement requests.
+Low-confidence topics receive easy, fundamentals-first questions and 4-6 sentence flashcard answers and quiz explanations.
+Intermediate topics receive mostly medium questions; advanced topics receive medium or hard application questions.
+Wrong-choice feedback is prompted at 3-5 plain-language sentences at every level.
+- Up to 12 previously answered question stems per topic are supplied as anti-repeat guidance for newly generated questions.
+The model is asked to avoid repeating or lightly rewording them.
+AI output can vary, but repeating an exact question does not increase its confidence score.
+- The dashboard reports distinct-question accuracy and shows each topic's current level.

+Missed questions are scheduled for review after 10 minutes.
+Correct reviews move through 1, 3, 7, 14, and 30 day intervals.
+Learners can also reset their progress from the dashboard.

+## Refine behavior

+**Refine the current set** sends the current study set and the requested change to the model.
+The model is instructed to return the complete updated set, preserve unchanged blocks and questions, and modify only what the request calls for.
+For example, asking for longer answers should leave the questions alone; asking for harder questions should change the quiz difficulty or question content.
+The previous set is available through **Undo last refine**.
+If the model omits the existing summary, Recall restores it unless the instruction explicitly asks to remove, delete, drop, or omit the summary.

+`optionFeedback` has one entry per answer choice.
+Its entry for the correct answer is an empty string; each wrong-choice entry explains that distractor.
+The full prompt and validation rules are in [`server/prompt.js`](server/prompt.js) and [`src/lib/validateResult.js`](src/lib/validateResult.js).

+## Validation and error handling

+- The response is parsed as JSON and validated by block type before it reaches the study UI.
+A Markdown JSON fence is stripped if the model adds one.
+- Invalid blocks are skipped individually so one malformed card does not discard valid cards.
+Recall shows a notice with the number skipped.
+If no valid block remains, it shows an error and retry action.
+- Empty or malformed responses, provider/network errors, rate limits, oversized input, and timeouts produce user-facing error states.
+Provider details and keys are not sent to the browser.
+- A slow-request message appears after 6 seconds; requests are aborted after 30 seconds.
+Starting another request aborts the previous one so an older response cannot replace newer content.
+- The response simulator at `?debug=1` exercises malformed, wrong-shape, empty, slow, and failed responses.

 ### Request and response steps

 1. **Collect the study request.** The learner enters notes or a topic.
 A refinement also includes the current complete study set and the requested edit.